 Any part of an application that allows user input is a potential security risk.
-Problems can occur not only from threat actors that seek a way to compromise the application, but also from erroneous input caused by human error (statistically, the majority of the invalid data situations are usually caused by human error).
+Problems can occur not only from bad agents that seek a way to compromise the application, but also from erroneous input caused by human error (statistically, the majority of the invalid data situations are usually caused by human error).
 In Go there are several ways to protect against such issues.
+Go has native libraries that include methods to help ensure such errors are not made.

-Go has native libraries which include methods to help ensure such errors are not made.
-When dealing with strings we can use packages like the following examples:
+When dealing with strings, we can use packages like the following examples:

-- strconv package handles string conversion to other datatypes.
+- strconv package handles string conversion to other datatypes

-- Atoi
+- 0 Atoi

-- ParseBool
+- 0 ParseBool

-- ParseFloat
+- 0 ParseFloat

-- ParseInt
+- 0 ParseInt

-- strings package contains all functions that handle strings and its properties.
+- strings package contains all functions that handle strings and its properties

-- o Trim
+- ^O Trim

-- ToLower
+- 0 ToLower

-- ToTitle
+- O ToTitle

-- regexp package support for regular expressions to accommodate custom formats.
+- regexp package support for regular expressions to accommodate custom formats

 - utf8 package implements functions and constants to support text encoded in UTF-8.
-It includes functions to translate between runes and UTF-8 byte sequences.
+It includes functions to translate between runes and UTF-8 nyte sequences.